arnav-snowleo/scanner_app/README.md

 It also has a QR Scanner and Barcode Scanner feature and the Barcode Scan allows users to check if the product is an Indian Product or not.

+> Some videos which are not in the zip file will be made available on 25th July by 8:00 pm

 Barcode Scanner Preview: